Substra/substra-documentation/docs/source/operations/howto/existing-volumes.rst

 For example, you could make a copy of each volume from a Substra deployment and then create a new one configured to use the copies -- thus making a clone of the original instance.

 .. note::
-   Substra will still instanciate PVCs on the fly because it uses them as working storage for the compute jobs.
-But they won't contain data relevant to anything beyond the running tasks.
+   Substra will still instanciate PVCs on the fly!
+But this is only for moving data around during jobs, so the instanciated PVCs can generally be ignored and should not be backed up.

 Backend values: